kaveesh680/Smart-Trash-Bin/README.md

 Users/Customers can dispose used plastic bottles to this smart trash bin and they will be rewarded by some points which they can use them later for many cases.
 There is a website that users/customers needs to register before disposing bottles to trashbin.
 All the disposing details will be recorded in a database which users can view them throgh their registered account.

 This project is an IOT based project.
-Now I'll go through the techinilogies I used.
+Now I'll go through the technologies I used.

   ### Web Application